ulashyshyk/instagram-clone/README.md

 A full-stack clone of Instagram built with **React**, **Node.js**, **Express**, and **MongoDB**.
 This project replicates key features of Instagram including user authentication, posting images, liking, following, and messaging.
 Designed with responsive UI and RESTful API architecture.

 > ⚠️ This project is still under development.
-Contributions & feedback welcome!

 ---